-Our investments in real estate securities are recorded in accordance with ASC 320.
-We have chosen to make a fair value election pursuant to ASC 825 for our real estate securities portfolio.
-The real estate securities are recorded at fair market value on our balance sheet and the period change in fair market value is recorded in current period earnings on our consolidated statement of operations as a component of "Unrealized loss on real estate securities."
+Investments in real estate securities are recorded in accordance with ASC 320.
+The Company has chosen to make a fair value election pursuant to ASC 825 for its real estate securities portfolio.
+The real estate securities are recorded at fair market value on the balance sheet and the period change in fair market value is recorded in current period earnings on the consolidated statement of operations as a component of "Unrealized gain on real estate securities, net."

-These investments generally meet the requirements to be classified as available for sale under ASC 320-10-25, Debt and Equity Securities, which requires the securities to be carried at fair value on the Consolidated Balance Sheet with changes in fair value charged to other comprehensive income, a component of Stockholders' Equity.
+These investments generally meet the requirements to be classified as available for sale under ASC 320-10-25, "Debt and Equity Securities," which requires the securities to be carried at fair value on the Consolidated Balance Sheet with changes in fair value charged to other comprehensive income, a component of Stockholders' Equity.
 Electing the fair value option allows the Company to record changes in fair value in the Statement of Operations, which, in management's view, more appropriately reflects the results of our operations for a particular reporting period as all securities activities will be recorded in a similar manner.